bcgov/data-publication/pages/metadata_providers_guide.md

 ### Creating an Open Government Licence

-How to Create an OGL:

-The Broader Publish Sector (BPS) are not permitted to use the OGL-BC and thus created their own.
-These steps are what we suggest:
+The Broader Publish Sector (BPS) is not permitted to use the OGL-BC and thus must create their own.
+These steps are what is suggested:

 1. Copy our Open Government Licence - British Columbia, as it is consistent with the Feds and other Local Governments
 	+ examples, BC Assessment and Elections BC